LeafieSolutions/finance_app/README.md

         }
         ```

-        - user does not have enough shares
+        - user does not have enough cash
         ```json
         {
             "flag": "error",